sslab-gatech/Rudra/README.md

 cargo run -- --crate-type lib samples/trivial_escape.rs
 ```

 Don't forget to add `.env` file for your local development.
+See "Configurations" for an example.

 ## Code Formatting

 1. Follow whatever `rustfmt` does
+2. Use an empty comment line if you want to bypass rustfmt's default formatting
-2. Group `use` statements in order of `std` - `rustc` internals - 3rd party - local order
+3. Group `use` statements in order of `std` - `rustc` internals - 3rd party - local order

 ## Setup rust-analyzer